28th Annual Long Dance Registration Open!

 What is a ‘Long Dance’?

 The term Long Dance means just that: a long dance lasting from sunset to sunrise.
 It is a traditional Native American ceremony practiced for millennia by indigenous peoples in the Americas.
 Many cultures around the world celebrate in a sacred way by holding a special annual ceremony that honors the Earth Mother, the living systems of Nature and the wonders of being a spiritual being on a human journey.

-Having celebrated its 25th year in 2015, Long Dance has a strong community.
+Long Dance has a strong community.
 While the ceremony is danced by women only, men do stand in support as members of the Thunder Lodge, our brothers who honor the women by holding sacred space and safeguarding the ceremony.
 We are deeply grateful for the Thunder Lodge’s support of this spiritual work and have expanded ceremonial opportunities for them with a Brothers-only Sweat Lodge, and a shared Pipe Ceremony and spiritual teachings.

 Why do a Long Dance?